Kriesse/urbanraum/_classes/emboding-space.md

 description_en: |
+  Regulary sessions in Urbanraum start again!

   For dancers, movers and performers who want to increase their practice in the world of movement.
-  This time i will direct the practice in the expanded body as subject for composition with movement.
+This time i will focus the practice on the expanded body as subject for composition with movement.

-  The work will continue focusing in composing instantly with movement, taking awarenes of each movement´s presence in space and time.
+  We will base the work also in composing instantly with movement, taking awareness of each movement´s presence in space and time.
 For this process of research i will give special attention to the perception of a multisensorial body that expands and make its surrounding part of itself.
-The extent here expresses itself through movement, which depends on the way one draws space through perception and imagination.
+The extent here, expresses itself through movement, which depends on the way one draws space through perception and imagination.

   *„The space is not an abstract empty but rather the product of countless concrete moments.“* Gordon Matta-Clark.